 1. To qualify for Membership in the church, a person must be a confessed believer in Jesus Christ who gives evidence of regeneration, who has been baptized by immersion in obedience to Christ following his or her regeneration (Acts 2:41; Acts 8:12; Romans 6:4), and who wholeheartedly believes in the Christian faith as revealed in the Bible.
 If an applicant has come from another church, an attempt shall be made to notify the church where the applicant has been a member.

-2. Each applicant must agree to submit to the authority of the teaching of Scripture, as well as, agree with the Core Values and substantially agree with the Statement of Faith of this church.
+2. Each applicant must agree to submit to the authority of the teaching of Scripture, as well as, agree with the Statement of Faith, Beliefs and Practices, and the Core Values of this church.
 Each applicant must further agree to be subject to this Constitution.
-The Constitution, Statement of Faith and the Core Values are presented to all applicants for Membership in the church.
+The Constitution, Statement of Faith, Beliefs and Practices, and the Core Values are presented to all applicants for Membership in the church.

 3. The Elder Board shall be responsible to communicate clearly the expectations for Membership and for determining each person’s qualifications for Membership.
 Applicants for Membership shall give their testimony concerning their assurance of salvation and baptism to the Elders.

 4. The names of the applicants preliminarily approved for Membership by the Elder Board shall be presented to the Members for two consecutive Sundays.
 Any objection to an applicant must be brought to an Elder privately within 14 days of the first presentation of his or her name.

 5. If no objections are received, or if such objections, after inquiry and evaluation, are found to be invalid by the Elder Board, new Members shall be received by the church at a Members’ meeting or worship service.

 6. If an objection is considered to be valid by the Elder Board, the applicant’s name shall be withdrawn.
 The Elder Board may proceed with any necessary actions.